By Cameron Lee

 You could just tell walking into the arena, it would be a different kind of night.
 The unusually mild autumn-like temperatures in late August paved the way for a special evening in the Queen City.
 There’s been some chatter about Charlotte being a generic or a “basic” city and, although that may be true for most nights, this was an evening that defied the Luke Bryan, Bud Light drinking, instagram foodie stereotype about Charlotteans.
 The city showed out in a colorful, vibrant fashion as people of all walks of life eagerly awaited Kendrick Lamar’s return to Charlotte with Y.G. and D.R.A.M.
 So much has changed since his last performance in the city back in September of 2012.

 When the DAMN.
 Tour was announced in April with rapper-singer Big Baby D.R.A.M., there was a real elation knowing that Chance, J. Cole, Logic, Joey Bada$$, and Kendrick would all be making stops in Charlotte this summer.
 Hampton, Virginia’s D.R.A.M. has had an odd but meteoric rise to music industry success with the annoyingly gleeful chart-topping single “Broccoli” with Lil Yachty and his more recent feature in the fifth Gorillaz studio album, Humanz.
 D.R.A.M, much like his radiant smile would suggest, brought some good energy to the crowd.
-His playful and colorful backdrops and bubbly rapping/singing was the perfect prelude to what was to come.
+His playful and colorful backdrops and bubbly rapping/singing was an ideal prelude to what was to come.

-Y.G. was a bit of throw back; his style and demeanor is reminiscent of the khaki-laden West Coast rap era of Warren G, Too $hort, and Westside Connection, mixed with a more modern trap-rap flare.
+Y.G. was a bit of a throw back; his style and demeanor is reminiscent of the khaki-laden West Coast rap era of Warren G, Too $hort, and Westside Connection, mixed with a more modern trap-rap flare.
 His hardcore Compton bravado is raw and uninhibited, and you can sense it through his energy.
 In June 2015, Y.G. was shot in the hip while recording music in a California studio.
 He suffered minor wounds and immediately returned to the studio to record his second studio album, Still Krazy.
 Despite his West Coast gangsta persona, Y.G. has broad appeal in the hip-hop landscape having collaborated with artists like Young Jeezy, Drake, Nipsey Hussle, and 50 Cent.

 During his short set, he played all the bangers, like “Don’t Tell ‘Em” and “Who Do You Love” but, by far the most memorable part of the evening, was when he brought out a Donald Trump impersonator to spew some discouragingly accurate satirical hate speech.
 A few giggles quickly turned into loud boos, as he spit the lyrics, “Just when I thought it wouldn’t get no sicker / I woke up one morning and heard this red ass mothafucka talkin’ out the side of his neck.”
 The crowd bounced to the catchy West Side bump and shouted, “Fuck Donald Trump!”
 Even though he was a late addition to the DAMN.
 Tour, Y.G. proved his sound and energy can fill the large space.